 Ban The Use Of Electronics

 In order to remain calm and stress-free we recommend having the space an electronic free zone.
 In a time now where we are constantly surrounded by electrical items, we need a space where we can get away from all that and be completed disconnected.
 So, things such as your television, smartphones and other items should be well clear of this space.
 This will allow you to have complete peace of mind, instead of being hounded by constant messages amongst other digital information.
+With this device-free time, you can do something to get to know yourself, like journaling or even trying a cannabis product.
+If you are new to smoking, then you might have some questions, like what is a chillum, for example, in which case you should do some research on the internet before you begin.

 This is the only exception to the above rule about having no electronics within your relaxation space.
 But, having music on can help to relax your mind as well as lift your mood.
 It can be a really important piece in your relaxation room, everyone has different taste in music but it isn’t recommended that you listen to rock, pop or dance music.
 Any type of music that is heavy won’t help you to unwind.
 You should think about ambient music such as classical, jazz and even soft rock.
 You are basically wanting to have music on that will help keep you relaxed and uplift your mood.